 1. General Terms and Conditions

 Please read the following information carefully, as the terms and conditions described herein constitute an agreement between you and those who provide the service.
-If you decide to travel with Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] and make payment on a package, you thereby agree to accept the terms and conditions of this contract.
+If you decide to travel with Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] and make payment on a package, you thereby agree to accept the terms and conditions of this contract.

 2. Website/Tariff Prices